 As the UK experiences what some would say is a “proper winter”, let’s embrace the snow and ice and use it to make some beautiful decorations.
 How I wish this was my idea.. but of course it wasn’t!
 I saw it as part of a discussion over at Mumsnet – Winter Ice Decorations.
-They are simple and OH SO CUT: Ice Decorations.
+They are simple and OH SO CUTE: Ice Decorations.
 A fab, fun, easy, quick craft, that also teaches a tiny bit of science (the whole bit about water freezing).

-This is a (German) book about enjoying winter and “shooing away Spring” when it tries to come too early.
+This is a (German version of a Swedish) book about enjoying winter and “shooing away Spring” when it tries to come too early.
 As our ice decorations are all about enjoying winter and WANTING freezing temperatures I thought it would be rather appropriate.
 The story is about a little boy, who cannot wait for the first snow, so he can go out on his new skis.
 When it finally arrives he ventures out into the woods to wind the King of Winter.
 Once there, he plays with all the helpers that make skis, toboggans and ice skating books.
 Father Winters makes sure that Lady Spring stays away until her time comes.
 In the end however, Lady Spring does return.
 The little boy is sad, but the book reminds us that spring is indeed beautiful.

 It is a very “traditional” book.
 The drawings are old fashioned and I love the lesson about enjoy enjoy the different seasons for what they are.
 This is one of classics and hopefully will be cherish!

 These are incredibly easy to make

 Materials: dishes, some bits & pieces (we had berries, holly, helicopter thingies, a shell and some sticks), some string, water

 1) Fill the dishes with water

 2) Add a piece of string (make sure it is properly submerged or nice and long.
 One of our decorations fell of the tree as the string wasn’t frozen in properly.
 Not a disaster, we used it for our snowman